Andret2344/surround-it/README.md

 * **Chrome/Edge**: Via `chrome://extensions`.
 * **Firefox**: Via `about:addons` on [Firefox developer edition](https://www.firefox.com/en-US/channel/desktop/developer/).

+> [!IMPORTANT]
-> Note: There are currently no automatic tests, will be added in the future.
+> There are currently no automatic tests, will be added in the future.

 ---